popovicsandras/extensible-angular-app/README.md

 - [x] Being able to provide custom template
 - [ ] Being able to package static assets as well in the extensions (images, styles, fonts)
+  - [ ] Being able to server those in local dev mode
+  - [ ] Being able to server those in prod mode
+  - [ ] Being able to server those in preview mode
 - [x] Share services via injection token from an EDK
 - [ ] Routed components
   - [x] As angular modules